General and Program Specific Requirements for Library Media Specialist

 The program shall include:

-A student teaching or practicum experience of two placements, one in an elementary library setting and one in a secondary library setting.
-Each placement should be of at least 7 weeks in length, full-time, and in alignment with the daily schedule and annual calendar of that educational setting;
+- a college supervised student teaching or practicum experience at least 70 school days, or its equivalent, in an elementary or secondary school, in alignment with the daily schedule and annual calendar of that educational setting;

 The combination of clinical experiences must: